ncform/ncform/CONFIG.md

 // Demo code:
 this.$ncformValidate('demoForm').then(data => {
   if (data.result) { // Verification pass
-    // do whatever you like to do. e.g. save form
+    // do whatever you like to do. e.g. save data
   }
 })
 ```